 In their senior year, developmental therapy students take a capstone course that includes a seminar and an internship in developmental therapy.
 Once students have completed the curriculum, they receive the degree necessary to become a credentialed developmental therapist through the Illinois Early Intervention Program.

-The early childhood developmental therapy major provides a path for students interested in teaching young children, but also looking at alternative careers in early childhood education.
+The developmental therapy major provides a path for students interested in teaching young children, but also looking at alternative careers in early childhood education.

 Learning outcome goals of the program include: